Meet Your Major

 Q: What happens if the sign-in link for the event does not work?

 A: First, ensure that you are accessing the sign-in link when it is live at 5:30 PM PST on the day of the event.
-If the sign-in link does not work for you after this time, please inform SCI Team via email at email@example.com or a Facebook message to “UBC SCI Team”.
+If the sign-in link does not work for you during the event's hours, please connect with the SCI Team Help Booth.

 Q: How do I access the event webpage with all the Zoom links?

-A: A link to sign into the event will be sent to your email after you register.
-This link will go live at 5:30 PM PST on Monday, March 7.
+A: The event link will be live on this page at 5:30 PM PST on Monday, March 4.
 If you try to sign-in before that, you will get an error message.

 Once you sign-in, you will be redirected to the event hub where you will find categories of specializations (i.e. Life Science, Earth Science, and Quantitative Science) grouped together to streamline your experience.
 Each specialization will include a link to the Zoom “booth” for you to visit.
 Many Science departments will have a booth to discuss questions with department advisors and another booth to chat with senior students in the specialization.